MileHacker Logo

 Summers (June-August) are very hot and dry, often exceeding 35°C (95°F).
 Winters (December-February) are cold, with night temperatures frequently dropping below 0°C (32°F), and occasional snowfall.

-Spring (March-May) and Autumn (September-November) bring gentle and pleasant weather, rendering them the most pleasant times for a visit.
-Annual precipitation is low, typically under 150 mm (6 inches), with most rainfall in winter and the beginning of spring.
-Moisture level remains low throughout the year.
+Spring (March-May) and Autumn (September-November) bring mild and pleasant weather, rendering them the most pleasant times for a visit.
+Annual precipitation is low, typically under 150 mm (6 inches), with most rainfall in winter and early spring.
+Humidity remains low throughout the year.

 Weather Overview